guinetik/amh2w/README.md

 ## 🔧 System Utilities

-AMH2W gives you system utilities under the `hate` namespace; because some things are just too annoying to deal with sober.
+AMH2W gives you system utilities to unpleasant stuff under the `hate` namespace; because some things are just too annoying to deal with sober.

 ### 📊 JSON Power Tools
 ```powershell